juius-b/bachelor-thesis/CXR8.md

 - train_val_list.txt: This text file contains the file names of the images that make up both the train and validation set.
 We need to split this into 70/80 % for the training set and 10/80 % for the validation set.
 - images/images/: This directory contains all the source images from the study.
 They are 1024 x 1024 pixels and are supposed to be grayscale.
 However not all of them are grayscale and this has to be ensure so converting to array is no problem later

-## Assertions before

-Certain things will have to be true for the source database.

-- All image files mentioned in the "Image index" column of the Data_Entry_2017_v2020.csv table have to exist
-- All image files mentioned in the test_list.txt file have to exist
-- All image files mentioned in the train_val_list.txt file have to exist

 ## Necessary changes

 - Data_Entry_2017_v2020.csv